-The team members work a variety of duties which, full time, equate to 38.5-40 hrs per week over each month.
+The team work a variety of duties which, full time, equate to 38.5-40 hrs per week over each month.
 The manager works flexibly throughout the week in order to observe practice for all team members and manage the home during different aspects of day to day life.

-The intensity of team cover depends upon the number of children residing at the home, at a given time, and the assessed risks for each child.
-For example, if there are three residents there will be two or three team members working with them with the additional oversight of the Registered Manager at varying times of the day.
-Overnight there will be two team members on duty, this may be one sleeping and one awake, or both sleeping depending on safety plans.
-There are eight full-time team members employed to cover the care of the young people, as well as the Registered Manager.
-If there is a need to increase team levels, we have a pool of appropriately recruited qualified, trained and experienced team members from our other ROC Group services who are able to accommodate any extra requirement.
+The intensity of rota cover depends upon the number of children residing at the home, at a given time, and the assessed risks for each child.
+For example, 2 young people with low risks, have 2 team members with additional oversight from the Registered Manager at varying times of the day.
+Throughout the night, 1 team member may be sleeping and 1 awake, or both may be sleeping, dependent on individual needs and risks.
+There are six full-time team members employed to cover the care of the young people, as well as the Registered Manager.
+If there is a need to increase staffing levels, we have a pool of appropriately recruited, qualified, trained and experienced team members from our other ROC Group services who are able to accommodate any extra requirement.
 A rota is available to be viewed to see who is on duty at any time.

 A lone working policy is in place in the home.
-Team levels are regularly reviewed as part of the risk assessments of individuals and groups of young people.
+Staffing levels are regularly reviewed as part of the risk assessments of individuals and groups of young people.
 Rota's may be altered to suit the varied needs of our residents.

-Additional cover, where a member of the team is absent due to sickness, or where there is an identified need to increase team members to support safety plans, will be covered wherever possible by The Hunthorn team, this will achieve continuity of care.
+Additional cover, where a team member is absent due to sickness, or where there is an identified need to increase staffing to support safety plans, will be covered wherever possible by The Woodthorn View team, this will achieve continuity of care.
 When this is not possible the manager will endeavour to use team members from other ROC Group services that are known to the children/young people.
-Agency will only be used when all other avenues have been exhausted.
+Agency staff will only be used when all other avenues have been exhausted.